-For preliminary round games, the host institution must reserve rooms for the on-ice officials at a hotel separate from the participating teams (may be housed at the same hotel as the NCAA committee members/representatives).
-For a predetermined finals site, the NCAA and housing partner Anthony Travel will reserve rooms for the officials.
-For a non-predetermined finals site, the host should reserve rooms for the officials.
-In all cases, hotel expenses (single room and tax, but not incidentals) for officials required to stay overnight at the championship site will be paid by the host institution and later reimbursed by the NCAA.
+Preliminary Round.
+The host institution must reserve rooms for the on-ice officials at a hotel separate from the participating teams (may be housed at the same hotel as the NCAA committee members/representatives).

+Finals.
+The host institution should identify a hotel for the officials.
+Hotel expenses (single room and tax, but not incidentals) for officials required to stay overnight at the championship site will be paid by the host institution and later reimbursed by the NCAA.
 Host institutions must include lodging expenses for officials as a budgeted line item in the games budget.